-- 6.2.4 Calculation of retained area and retained land use - The last column of table 3 indicates which area should be retained at parcel level. - 6.2.4.1 The threshold for the T6 code should be fixed by the Administration taking into account the resolution of the imagery available: Where the land use and area checks are based only on 10-20mpixel satellite images, a threshold of 0.7 ha at least should be used.
+6.2.4 Calculation of retained area and retained land use

+The last column of Table 3 indicates which area should be retained at parcel level.

+- 6.2.4.1 The threshold for the T6 code should be fixed by the Administration taking into account the resolution of the imagery available: Where the land use and area checks are based only on 10-20m pixel satellite images, a threshold of 0.7 ha at least should be used.
 If 1m pixel images of the current year are used, the Administration may decide not to fix any threshold.
 In any case, the T6 code should not be applied automatically to all parcels declared below the threshold but assigned by the interpreter to parcels not interpretable due to size but for which the declared crop is thought to be correct. - 6.2.4.2 The threshold for the A1 code is the minimum size of an agricultural parcel for which aid can be claimed (Cf. National Addendum).
 For parcels declared above the threshold but found below, a technical tolerance may be applied.
-In particular, for parcels found outside tolerance with respect to the declared area but inside tolerance with respect to the A1 threshold, the retained area can be fixed either to the A1 threshold (the parcel is deemed eligible and is assigned a C3+ code) or to zero (with the A1 code). - 6.2.4.3 For set-aside, the minimum size and width are of 0.1 ha and 10m respectively (except for Malta which may set minimum requirements below these values).
+In particular, for parcels found outside tolerance with respect to the declared area but inside tolerance with respect to the A1 threshold, the retained area can be fixed either to the A1 threshold (the parcel is deemed eligible and is assigned a C3+ code) or to zero (with the A1 code). - 6.2.4.3 For set-aside, the minimum size and width are of 0.1 ha and 10m respectively18 (except for Malta which may set minimum requirements below these values).
 Moreover, for duly justified environmental reasons (e.g. along a hedge, wood, watercourse), MS may define minimum size and width of at least 0.05 ha and 5 m respectively (Cf. National Addendum).
 Additional codes (e.g. A1c) may be defined to flag parcels not respecting these conditions.
 For set-aside strips that are partly eligible (e.g. coded A1b), the eligible part will be measured and compared to the minimum size authorized.
-Contractors are referred to the procedure defined by the Administration for classical field inspection. - 6.2.4.4 For parcels (partially or fully) claimed more than once (i.e. coded A2), the proposed rule consists in subtracting the overlapping / over-claimed area to each of the parcels in conflict.
-However, disallowing the whole area of these parcels is also acceptable. - 6.2.5 Parcel area ceiling based upon the Land Parcel Identification System - 6.2.5.1 Complementary tests will be performed to take into account the official information available for the reference parcels (i.e. cadastral parcels, physical blocks, farmer's blocks or "ilots" ...).
-For these tests, the Administration will provide the contractors with digital files containing the official areas of the reference LPIS parcels utilized. - 6.2.5.2 If relevant, for each agricultural parcel, the retained area (i.e. the area determined after application of the technical tolerance) is compared to the gross official area of the corresponding reference LPIS parcel (or the sum of official areas when the agricultural parcel is linked to several reference parcels).
-The retained area is kept when it is not greater than the reference LPIS area.
-Above this threshold, the official LPIS area is adopted.
-A similar ceiling may be defined in the case of a reference parcel containing several agricultural parcels (Cf. National Addendum).
+Contractors are referred to the procedure defined by the Administration for classical field inspection.

+17 Cf. §5.6.2 and 5.6.1 respectively